THE PRIZE HAS NOW CLOSED FOR 2024

 Eligibility

-• Individuals or teams are invited to enter for this Prize.
-For a team entry, one person must be designated as the ‘Team Representative’.
-This person will need to be prepared to be the public face of the scientific advance.
+• Individuals or teams are invited to enter.
+If it is a team entry, one person must be designated as the ‘Team Representative’.
+This representative will need to be prepared to be the public face of the scientific advance.
 This will include receiving the Prize on behalf of the team, speaking with the media, and carrying out tasks appropriate for a recipient of the Prime Minister’s Science Prize.

 • The individual applicant or nominated team representative must be either a New Zealand citizen or a New Zealand permanent resident, currently domiciled in New Zealand, and be active in their field of science.